Wednesday, 11 Dec 2013

 Overseas Business Risk - Angola

 Angola’s recent constitutional revision means that it has modern labour and employment laws including provision for the protection of employees’ rights (including the right to join a trade union).
 In practice, the developing nature of Angola’s economy and the inconsistent application of the law has resulted in disputes over payment of salaries, forcible resettlement and unregulated pollution, and reprisals have been known to occur as a result of complaints and strikes.
-Angola has ratified all of the 8 fundamental conventions of the International Labour Organisation.
+Angola has ratified 8 of the 8 fundamental conventions of the International Labour Organisation.

 There are specific concerns which have been raised by opposition parties and international and national civil society and non-governmental organisations over alleged human rights abuses particularly in Lunda Sul, Lunda Norte and the enclave of Cabinda.
 There are continued reports of forced evictions from homes in slum areas and land grabs in some provinces in Angola to make way for infrastructure projects.
 There are more frequent reports of the right to protest being undermined.
-There have been concerns raised around Freedom of expression in Angola and self regulation occurs.
+There have been concerns raised around the Freedom of Expression in Angola and self regulation occurs.

 Bribery and Corruption